Consistency without Clocks: The FaunaDB Distributed Transaction Protocol

 Each replica will independently figure out that the original read was incorrect, and thus independently decide to abort the transaction, without requiring any further coordination.
 When T11 gets restarted with the correct read set, it will see the inventory of widget 3 is 0, and thus customer 6 will be correctly notified that the purchase cannot proceed.

 The final result of our example from the previous section is that when two customers try to purchase the last item in the inventory at the same time, FaunaDB is able to correctly ensure that only one of these purchases succeeds.
 This is true even though the two customers trying to purchase the same item submit their respective transactions to different replicas of the database, and even though these regions are geographically distant from each other.

-This ability to prevent this duplicate purchase stems from FaunaDB’s consistency guarantee: once a transaction commits, it is guaranteed that any subsequent transaction—no matter which replica is processing it—will read all data that was written by the earlier transaction.
+This ability to prevent this duplicate purchase stems from FaunaDB’s consistency guarantee: once a transaction commits, it is guaranteed that any subsequent read-write transaction—no matter which replica is processing it—will read all data that was written by the earlier transaction.
 Other NoSQL systems, and even most SQL systems, cannot guarantee global replica consistency.
-They allow replicas to temporarily diverge, and the result of a read may vary depending on which replica it is sent to.
-It is possible to commit a transaction that updates a particular record, and then to subsequently read that record and see the old data.
+They allow replicas to temporarily diverge, and the result of a transaction may vary depending on which replica it is sent to.

 For example, in an eventually consistent database system, the transaction that was submitted to the San Francisco replica and the transaction that was submitted to the Washington DC replica may both proceed and commit at their respective data centers, thereby potentially allowing multiple customers to believe that they have purchased the last item in the inventory.
 It is only at a later point, after the replicas eventually become consistent, that the system finds out that the same item was sold twice.